-- Many labor and employment laws will sound familiar: Americans with Disabilities Act, Civil Rights Act of 1964, Equal Pay Act, Age Discrimination in Employment Act and National Labor Relations Act.
+- Many labor and employment laws will sound familiar: the Americans with Disabilities Act, the Civil Rights Act of 1964, the Equal Pay Act, the Age Discrimination in Employment Act, and the National Labor Relations Act.

 - Most charges are found to have 'no reasonable cause' and many others will be settled before litigation.

 - When the economy is down, clients are concerned about surviving, which often involves downsizing.
-Advising on reductions in force is never pleasant.
+Advising on reductions in a labor force is never pleasant.

-- Alison Marshall of Jones Day says: "I do think that we move more quickly in comparison to some of the big commercial litigation cases.
+- Alison Marshall, of counsel at Jones Day, says: "I do think that we move more quickly in comparison to some of the big commercial litigation cases.
 Also, our cases are not always as big, so associates often get more responsibility.
 That is a plus, but juniors need to be prepared to take on that responsibility."

-- Joseph Costello, partner at Morgan Lewis, warns: “This is an area of law that requires flexibility and adaptability.
-Every day there’s a new challenge, and the issues are not always predictable: an employee may have a disability that needs to be accommodated; there might be a union-organizing drive; or maybe an employee has complained about a posting on a social media website, which another employee has published.
+- Joseph Costello, a former partner at Morgan Lewis, warns: “This is an area of law that requires flexibility and adaptability.
+Every day there’s a new challenge, and the issues are not always predictable: an employee may have a disability that needs to be accommodated; there might be a union-organizing drive; or maybe an employee has complained about a post on social media, which another employee has published.
 Any of these situations could trigger a call to us."

-- Stephen Poor, chairman of Seyfarth Shaw informs us that in this field, “there is still that focus on the real world, which can be messier and stickier than the relatively sterile laboratory of the justice system.
+- Stephen Poor, chair emeritus of Seyfarth Shaw, informs us that in this field, “there is still that focus on the real world, which can be messier and stickier than the relatively sterile laboratory of the justice system.
 In other words, success in this field requires a practical bent and a propensity to solve problems rather than win arguments.”

 - The Business Insider reveals that the first half of 2022 saw an employment boom in the US.
 However, wages are still being affected by inflation despite a record number of jobs being added.